 |Mobile||How responsive or adaptable a site is to being used and displayed on a mobile device.
 As mobiles increasingly become the primary device for accessing websites, having a mobile-ready site is critical for user retention and conversions.||

 Responsiveness: Content is dynamic and optimized for the mobile operating system.

 Touchscreen readiness: Site is optimized for touchscreen functionalities, e.g. tapping and scrolling.

 Speed: Site loads quickly on mobile platform.

-Note: The Digital Certainty Index® (DCI®) has a patent pending.
+Note: The Digital Certainty Index® (DCI®) is patented.